 You see, it got ugly and it got political.
 I had to remind myself that I am the eye of the storm.
 That if I allow myself to get twisted and allow myself to give into fear; I fail.
 It was hard to sift through the emotions.
 Even this morning, I want to cry.

 There was a one person that posted something political I shot it down and someone else came in behind them and went insane.
 I had done what I do most days on Facebook, posted and went on with my day.
 Another friend saw the insanity and stepped in.
 It went down hill into a something that I still cannot believe happened.
+There was so much hate and anger.

 In the thread there was a bright moment that summed up how I feel about this situation: